 The reason why most bloggers like Pat Flynn are making incredible amounts of money is not just because they get a lot of traffic but because they have a large following.

 A community of people who genuinely value the information they share; that’s what you need to stay focused on.

 There’s a lot you need to know about SEO, I recommend reading this SEO for bloggers guide by Ashley Faulkes to get a handle on the important stuff.

 You also need to promote every blog post effectively and keep focused on growing your audience.
-Check out Adam’s blog post promotion checklist to find out how.
+Check out the Blogging Wizard guide to blog promotion to find out how.

 For more ideas on how to drive more traffic to your blog, this post by Jayson DeMers over on Forbes.com will help you.

 One of the key similarities between all of the top bloggers is that they are actively building their email list.